-The line graphs on the following page show the relationship between the Asset Consumption Costs and the funded Long Term Financial Plan (Estimated Renewal or Replacement Costs).
+The charts on the following page show the relationship between the Asset Consumption Costs and the funded Long Term Financial Plan (Estimated Operational, Maintenance and Renewal or Replacement Costs).
 The proposed Upgrade and Expansion Expenditure is as shown in the current Long Term Financial Plan.

-The graph indicates that the City is allocating sufficient funding to provide for the maintenance and renewal of the roads infrastructure.
+The chart indicates that the City is allocating sufficient funding to provide for the maintenance and renewal of the roads infrastructure.
 The modelling will be updated in future revisions and the detailed asset management plan for roads.

-CHART 7.5.2 - Long Term Financial Plan - Maintenance, Renewal and Replacement requirements consistent with the Fit for Future criteria and objectives.
+CHART 7.5.2 - Long Term Financial Plan - Maintenance, Renewal and Replacement